jeonginlee/spotify_playlist_organizer/README.md

     branches while working between machines
 Move up lifetime of database connection to avoid reconnecting all the time (not
     needed yet)
+Flask controllers to organize endpoints?
+Is this needed for a project of this
+    size/scope?